 This American Red Cross Lifeguard Training Course provides entry-level participants the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing emergencies, injuries and sudden illness until EMS personnel take over.
 During the class you will learn distressed, active, passive and submerged victim rescue, victim removal from water, spinal management and back-boarding in the water, CPR, AED, rescue breathing and airway management and first aid skills including: conscious victim assessment, bandaging, splinting, caring for soft tissue injuries, burns and more.

-The blended learning course combines eight hours of online education with 20 hours of instructor-led classroom and in-water skills sessions.
+The blended learning course combines online education with instructor-led classroom and in-water skills sessions.
 After registering, you will be sent a link to the online education sessions, which must be completed prior to the first skill session.

 Participants must complete the following course prerequisites to be evaluated on the first day of class:

-Instructor's note: Swimming is an aerobic activity like no other!
+Instructor's note: Swimming is a strenuous aerobic activity!
 Therefore, if you have not been swimming on a somewhat regular basis, it is strongly recommended that you prepare yourself for the course prerequisites.

 Upon successful course completion, the participant will receive the following certification: Lifeguarding/First Aid/CPR/AED (valid for 2 years).

 Scholarships are available for income qualifying individuals and families to help offset the cost of participating in Lifeguard Training classes.
 To learn more about the scholarship opportunities, click here.

 See below for more details, fee, and to register.